Disease Guide ·Boxer Cardiomyopathy ·2026

 Boxer Cardiomyopathy in Dogs - symptoms, vet costs & insurance

-Boxer cardiomyopathy diagnosis costs $400-$800, with medications running $50-$200/month.
-Arrhythmogenic right ventricular cardiomyopathy (ARVC) replaces normal heart muscle with fatty and fibrous tissue, causing dangerous electrical disturbances.
-It's the leading cause of sudden cardiac death in Boxers.
+Diagnosis: $400-$800.
+Medications: $50-$200/month.
+ARVC replaces normal heart muscle with fatty tissue, causing dangerous electrical disturbances and sudden cardiac death.
 Many affected dogs show no warning signs.

 Boxer Cardiomyopathy - vet costs and insurance